davidmoten/rtree/README.md

 ```

 ###R*-tree
-If you'd like an R*-tree (which uses a topological splitter on minimal overlap and a selector combination of minimal area increase and minimal overlap):
+If you'd like an R*-tree (which uses a topological splitter on minimal margin, overlap area and area and a selector combination of minimal area increase, minimal overlap, and area):

 ```
 RTree<String> tree = RTree.star().maxChildren(6).create();
 ```

 See benchmarks below for some of the performance differences.

+In theory the R*-tree is faster to use than the default R-tree but this is not borne out by benchmarks.
+It is interesting to see this as the structure created by the R*-tree algorithms is obiviously much cleaner (see images above).
+Perhaps some performance optimization could be done on this R*-tree implementation so that this clean structure bears fruit performance wise.
+Contributions welcome, just raise an issue or send a PR!

 ###Add items to the R-tree
 When you add an item to the R-tree you need to provide a geometry that represents the 2D physical location or